 Each student will complete and submit a 6-7 page research paper.
+The instructor must approve your topic to receive a letter grade for the assignment.
 The paper will have one inch left/right, top/bottom margins and double spaced 12-point font.
 Research a historic event or important person.
-Analyze and explain the event or person's historical significance and impact on the world's political system, economy, societal institution or cultural group.
-You may use the course text and other books from the NTCC Learning Common.
-Do not use the internet.
-You may use the NTCC library databases.
+Analyze and explain an event or person's historical significance and impact on the United States' political system, economy, societal institution or cultural group.
+You may use the course text and other books from the Learning Commons Charlie and Helen Hampton Library on campus.
+No community public library sources are acceptable.
+Do not use the internet, papers with public sources will earn a zero.
+You may only use the Charlie and Helen Hampton Library academic databases.
 Please save the following login credentials to access the Library's databases off-campus.
 If you are on campus, no login is required.
 Username: library Password: learningcommons (All letters must be lowercase.)